redeclipse/sounds/ambience/readme.txt

 To view a copy of this license:
 1. visit http://creativecommons.org/licenses/by-sa/3.0/ or
-2. read cc-by-sa.txt file or
-3. send a letter to Creative Commons,
+2. send a letter to Creative Commons,
 444 Castro Street, Suite 900,
 Mountain View, California, 94041, USA.